EveryMundo/mongo-aggregation-extension/README.md

 <br/>

 ## 1. Overview
-Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
+Spring Data’s mission is to provide a familiar and consistent Spring-based programming model for data access, while still retaining the special traits of the underlying data store.
 It makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.<sup>[1]</sup>

 The Spring Data MongoDB project provides integration with the MongoDB document database.
 Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.<sup>[2]</sup>

-Spring Data MongoDB offers a bunch of nice features, however, it does not support all the operations available in MongoDB.
+Spring Data MongoDB offers a bunch of nice features, however it does not support all the operations available in MongoDB.
 This tutorial will provide a clean way to extend Spring Data MongoDB aggregation features.
 We're not including all the supported operations.
-In case you need more or different ones that are not part of the tutorial, you can always follow the same approach.
+In case you need others that are not part of the tutorial, you can always apply the same approach.
 <br/>
 <br/>

 ## 2. Getting Started
-In this tutorial we're going to show you how easily extend Spring Data Reactive MongoDB aggregation features.
+In this tutorial we're going to show you how to easily extend Spring Data Reactive MongoDB aggregation features.
 You can start from scratch and complete each step or you can skip the steps that are already familiar to you and download the complete code [here](https://github.com/EveryMundo/mongo-aggregation-extension).

 We'll be using Spring Boot 2.4.6, Spring Data Reactive MongoDB, Java 11, Apache Maven, MongoDB 4.4 and Docker.
-You can use slightly different versions for this tutorial but at least Java 8 and MongoDB 4.x are recommended.
-If you don't know all the technologies or if you're interested to take a deep dive any of them, you can check the following links:
+You can use slightly different versions for this tutorial, but at least Java 8 and MongoDB 4.x are recommended.
+If you don't know all the technologies, or if you're interested in taking a deep dive into any of them, you can check out the following links:

 * Java (https://docs.oracle.com/en/java/index.html)
 * Spring Framework (https://spring.io/projects/spring-framework)